pashute/TheWrongTitle/README.md

 The Editor keeps making typos, beginning with misreading the Writer's name, the genre shifts with every round, and the power struggle escalates until a surprise finale with the reveal of a sweet revenge of poetic justice.

 Then in a second twist during the titles, a "behind the scenes" section is shown with a surprising reversal of roles, and revenge turnaround.

 ## Structure

 The film consists of **7 scene pairs**, is strictly realistic (no hallucinations, dreams, or supernatural elements), presented in chronological order.
 The Editor visibly ages across the sessions.
 A changing typo of the writer's name runs thoughout the scenes and turns out to be the source of the final surprise.

-The exact ending and even its direction are yet to be determined.
+The piano music from the opening scenes pours into the editing office played on a public piano just outside.
+In the ending scene the piano player turns out to be part of the plot.

+During the discussions the viewer is lead to believe that the writer is a woman.
+During the titles the camera is turned to reveal that the writer is in fact a man - the real life abuser who is being revenged.
+The editor owns a company called Sweet Revenge, and her first client is the piano player.

 ## Files